MetaMask/metamask-extension/docs/confirmations.md

 Many types of approvals are not needed before a process is executed, but instead aim to provide a simple status page to display a success or error message after a process has completed.

-The standardised result pages exist to simplify the creation of these types of approvals, and to avoid many very similar approval templates with the same intent.
+The standardized result pages exist to simplify the creation of these types of approvals, and to avoid many very similar approval templates with the same intent.

 ### Usage